Jeanette MacDonald | Nelson Eddy Club background:

-The Mac/Eddy Club is the first ever to honor Jeanette MacDonald and Nelson Eddy.
+The Mac/Eddy Club was the first ever to honor Jeanette MacDonald and Nelson Eddy.
 The club began in 1977 – the first club ever for both stars.
 Our website went up early in 1996 – the very first one for either star on the Internet!

-We have also sponsored concerts around the country, and in keeping with the purposes of Jeanette MacDonald and Nelson Eddy, we have awarded scholarship monies to promising young operatic singers.
-We’ve also done lectures and events at senior centers and donated videos, books and magazines for their enjoyment.
+In early years we also sponsored concerts around the country, and in keeping with the purposes of Jeanette MacDonald and Nelson Eddy, awarded scholarship monies to promising young operatic singers.
+We donated to various Hollywood history restoration projects and also sponsored “Nelson Eddy Drive” at Hollywood Forever.
+I’ve also done lectures and events at the American Film Institute, film festivals, music or theater fundraisers, libraries, high schools, colleges, senior centers and donated hundreds videos, books and magazines for their enjoyment.
+We once gathered over 20,000 petition signatures urging the United States Postal Stamp Committee to issue a MacDonald/Eddy stamp, a project featured on NBC News and in The New York Times.

 Below, our website screenshots from past years: from left to right 2011, 2000 and 1996.